apacheli/watch_only/README.md

-# watch_only
+# YouTube Shorts Redirector

-A simple Mozilla Firefox extension add-on that redirects you to the default YouTube video player if you click on a shorts video.
+An Firefox add-on that redirects you from `/shorts/` to `/watch?v=`.

+**This extension only works for Firefox users.** Any Chrome support PRs would be greatly appreciated!

 ## Installation